1Guardian/1Guardian/README.md

 ## Hello There, 👋  I am Tyler Martin!

-I am a programmer working to complete a Master's in computer science with a certificate in mobile computing.
-I work primarily with high level programming right now, but I have a great interest in low level hardware design, and microarchitecture design.
+I am a programmer and hardware enthusiast working to complete a PHD in computer science.
+I currently have a Masters degree in computer science with most of my graduate work relating to computer vision.
+I work primarily with high level programming still, but I have a great interest in low level hardware design, and have recently begun working with FPGA designs (one of which can be found in my repositories).
 I am also currently working a lot in data mining, using python to implement supervised and unsupervised learning models.

 I worked a lot with javascript within the electron framework in the past, and am proficient in the surrounding languages such as html, php, css, node, vue, and a few other sub languages.
-However, I primarily work in C++ and python now, emphasizing on using Python for mathematical work and C++ for all other programming.
+However, I primarily work in C++ and use python for prototyping and frameworks, in addition to using Python for mathematical work.

 I am an avid linux user, although I know my way around Windows as well.
 I work primarily with debian based distributions, with the main one being Ubuntu.